UPPMAX/HPC-python/evaluations/20260423_day_3/README.md

 ### [Other comments](comments.txt)

-- more cases, like, an oom killed job, how to seff it and solve the issue to run it properly
+- more cases, like, an OOM killed job, how to seff it and solve the issue to run it properly
 - Use Richèl's teaching style for all topics.
   Keep the amount of content in the course as it is,